microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 ## `@extends`

-When Javascript classes extend a generic base class, there is nowhere to specify what the type parameter should be.
+When JavaScript classes extend a generic base class, there is nowhere to specify what the type parameter should be.
 The `@extends` tag provides a place for that type parameter:

 ```js twoslash
 /**